Latest Changes to Humanitarian Parole Programs, including Private Sponsorship Programs

 What’s the latest on CHNV?

 DHS announced that it will terminate the humanitarian parole status for individuals who arrived in the United States through the CHNV sponsorship program.
-Termination of parole will take effect in 30 days after the official notice is published.
-The expected publication date of the notice is March 25, 2025, meaning parole would be terminated on April 24, 2025.
-Additionally, if an individual's parole is set to expire earlier, termination would occur on the expiration date.
+Termination of parole will take effect on April 24, 2025.
+If an individual's parole was set to expire earlier, termination would occur on the expiration date.
 DHS intends to prioritize removing individuals from the U.S. who haven’t applied for another status, like TPS or asylum, by March 25, 2025.
 View our CHNV policy explainer page for more information and resources.

 Sponsors can consult our guide to alternative legal options for humanitarian parolees to seek professional legal counsel.